-WE ARE EXTREMELY PLEASED TO ANNOUNCE THE BCCWID HAD ZERO "DETECTS" FOR COLIFORM IN THE 2005 CALENDAR YEAR.
+WE ARE EXTREMELY PLEASED TO ANNOUNCE THE BCCWID HAD ZERO "DETECTS" FOR COLIFORM IN THE 2006 CALENDAR YEAR.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons, such as persons with cancer who are undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/A1DS or other immune system disorders, some elderly and some infants can be particularly at risk from infections.
 These people should seek guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants.
-Additional information can be obtained by calling -
+Additional information can be obtained by calling - monthly bill is designated strictly for capital improvements/expenditures for the system.
+These capital improvements will benefit ALL of our Owner/Users and help us maintain a safe and dependable water supply system.
+While in progress, the work on these improvements may cause minor inconveniences.
+We thank you in advance, for your understanding and cooperation.
+Please refer to the attached letter that outlines some of the ongoing improvements made this year.

-THE SAFE DRINKING WATER HOTLINE at 1-800-426-4791
+The Safe Drinking Water Hotline at 1-800-426-4791